 These days we have several options and newer trends showing up every few weeks.
 It requires a modern day computer science warrior to have an in-depth understanding of how software systems evolve.

 One of the ways to do so is by comparing across the ecosystem.
-In this blog, we ask ourselves from first principles as software engineers what model or version of computing do we use (model+infrastructure+services).
+In this blog, we ask ourselves from first principles as software engineers what model or version of computing do we use (model+infrastructure+services) (here's some resource to help you navigate through the types of cloud services).
 Should we choose as we build applications for use at scale?

 Image Source: Emergence Capital Partners